Alexander Poznansky

 Alexander Poznansky (born 1950) is a Russian-American scholar of the life and works of Pyotr Ilyich Tchaikovsky.

-Born in 1950 at Vyborg.
-In 1968 he relocated to Leningrad.
+Poznansky was born in 1950 at Vyborg.
+In 1968, he relocated to Leningrad.

 Poznansky emigrated from the Soviet Union to the United States in 1977, where he is a Slavic & East European Languages librarian at Yale University.
 He is perhaps best known for his 1991 book: Tchaikovsky: The Quest for the Inner Man, published by Schirmer/Macmillan.